 Summary and next proposed steps

-This brief not has the objective to set the basis for the FTA work.
+This brief has not the objective to set the basis for the FTA work.
 It aims at kindling the discussion with the relevant stakeholders to set the framework for the CBA which will evaluate how best implement which national policy to foster adopting low emission standards vehicles.

 It defined: